midonet/midonet/specs/2015.03/neutron_translation.md

  * Remove the metadata route to the DHCP port IP address from the tenant router.

+If the port is a Router Gateway port (device_owner == 'network:router_gateway'):

+ * Delete its peer tenant router port.
+ * Delete its IP/MAC address pair from the external network's ARP table.

 For all port types:

  * Remove the MidoNet network MAC table entry referencing the port